ankeesler/snet/ARCH.md

 - [A] A client needs to call the Init() RPC API in order to establish itself on the simulated medium.
 If it does not do this, then it will not receive any information over the simulated medium, and the SNET service will not report any information about the device.
+The client must pass the NODE ClientType to this API in order to establish itself as a node (not an admin).
 - [B] Once a client initializes itself (with the Init() RPC API), it can start sending packets (with the Tx() RPC API).
 Packets sent over the simulated medium are sent to all nodes, or only the nodes with a matching address